Trip25/100daysofcode/README.md

 - Going to Jenny's for some advice on choosing jobs as she is experienced in tech!
 - Made a timeline to help decision making
 - Need to prep for interview and presentation for Monday

+SOC Updates:on the current roles we're working on and where they're currently at in the hiring process:
+**BAE:** Offers this week/Monday.
+Collecting feedback on why candidates were chosen.
+In talks of a second hackathon with another unit.
+**U-Track:** Offers out - feedback given.
+**Percayso:** Feedback posted in slack.
+**Apian:** Interviews complete.
+Still chasing outcomes and feedback/offers **Talis:** Interviews booked now - feedback as to why Talis shortlisted the people they did for interview:It was a tough call for Talis as there were a lot of applicants to go through.
+It boiled down to several things:
+- Nadeems own observations around each individual when he popped in each week to check on group progress on the final project.
+Especially attitude and ability to work and play nicely with others.
+- What picture the cover letters painted
+- The CV, especially development related things beyond just soc, i.e. meetups, side projects.
+**Green Gorilla Apps:** On hold until mid-August.
+Interviews will be booked then.
+**Iceland - remote role:** Messaged people who have been shortlisted - still a few more names to come out, so if you haven’t heard, don’t assume you’re ‘rejected’ yet.
+General feedback on CVs/things they saw when shortlisting to be posted separately.
+**Iceland - (IT side):** On huntr
+**KAIMAI:** Interviews requests on Monday 31st.
+**VANTI:** Project Management Role on Huntr.
+We'll post more updates on individual roles as we have them.
+Don't hesitate to reach out if you have any questions or concerns 🙂
+Iceland Feedback:
+- Some of the CVs have used icons which link to GitHub etc. So far I have followed them all some are easy to miss.
+They should think about some of these CVs get printed out, some CV screen processes may not have developers who immediately recognize the logo.
+Suggest they make it clear and have the URL in text as well is probably a good idea.
+- The CVs with portfolio sites and urls I can visit to see the projects are at a real advantage.
+There I have been a few where I have been able to get live demos from digging around GitHub, but some of them just rely on Github and the repos.
+Sadly I haven't had the time to go and checkout and build projects.
+- Demo projects which aren't locked behind a sign up screen are also good.
+Don't always have the time to go through sign up process, or recruiters not keen to give away personal info.
+- When in competition with other School of Code candidates the ones who show case their projects, especially the final project are at an advantage.
+Some just put the school of code in the job history and left it at that.
+- The cohort(s) before have a slightly harder time because they have 6 months+ of additional time to account for.
+The ones who have kept the CV up to date, added some additional projects in the GitHub, built a portfolio and shown they are still progressing have an edge.
+- Networking is really important.
+Those who are a proactive and reached out to me or my team on LinkedIn (we do talk 🙂) have a real advantage.
+- Similarly the ones who stood out in the demo days etc. did make a difference.
+- The CVs which showed a little of the personality stood out, and does give a little edge.

 ### Thoughts: